RaminMikayilov/github-profile-app/README.md

 - Shows the user's repositories
 - Displays the user's followers

 ## Installation

 To use this app, simply download or clone the repository to your local machine and open the index.html file in your web browser.

 Alternatively, you can also access the live demo of the app [here](https://rm-githhub-profile-app.netlify.app/)

 ## Technologies Used

+This application was built using:

+- HTML
+- CSS
+- JavaScript
+- GitHub API

 ## Contributing